QIWI-API/qiwipay-docs/qiwipay_en.html.md

 Receipt may be transferred two-ways:

-* when using QiwiPay WPF redirect - in `merchant_cheque` parameter
+* when using QIWI PAY WPF redirect - in `merchant_cheque` parameter
-* when using QiwiPay API - in `cheque` parameter for `auth`, `capture`, `sale` operations.
+* when using QIWI PAY API - in `cheque` parameter for `auth`, `capture`, `sale` operations.

-Receipt's JSON structure have to be compressed by DEFLATE algorithm according to [RFC1951](http://www.ietf.org/rfc/rfc1951.txt), then transformed to ZLIB format by [RFC1950](http://www.ietf.org/rfc/rfc1950.txt) and BASE64-encoded.
+JSON structure of a receipt have to be compressed by DEFLATE algorithm according to [RFC1951](http://www.ietf.org/rfc/rfc1951.txt), then transformed to ZLIB format by [RFC1950](http://www.ietf.org/rfc/rfc1950.txt) and BASE64-encoded.

 <aside class="notice">
 When your account is in <a href="#test_mode">test mode</a>, the receipt will be processed in test environment.